What is freezer burn, and how can you prevent it?

 Step 3: Set freezers to the proper temperature

 Keeping your freezer at the proper temperature can help reduce freezer burn by allowing foods to freeze faster, which produces smaller ice crystals that are less likely to contribute to freezer burn.
 Preventing freezer burn is a priority, but that doesn’t mean you should risk food spoilage.
-Whenever you freeze food, make sure that your freezer is set to the proper temperature – zero or below.
+Whenever you freeze food, make sure that your freezer is set to the proper temperature – zero or below and get to know the parts of your freezer to be able to troubleshoot any problems.

 While it’s tempting to think that a warmer freezer will help keep food from getting freezer burn, setting a freezer at a higher temperature could put food into a “danger zone” where it will be at risk of bacteria or mold contamination.
 Don’t chance it!
 Learn more tips for finding the right freezer temperature in this comprehensive guide.